rjpgt/rjpgt.github.io/README.md

 # rjpgt.github.io
-Primarily a repository of simple learning-oriented programming tasks
+This is primarily a repository of simple learning-oriented programming tasks that I have done that I can access on the internet.